ILIAS-eLearning/ILIAS/docs/development/contributing.md

   about yet.
 Check out how the ILIAS Community handles [bug reports](https://docu.ilias.de/goto.php?target=wiki_5307&client_id=docu#ilPageTocA115).
 * **Information about Security Issues**: Check out how the ILIAS community handles [security issues](https://docu.ilias.de/goto.php?target=wiki_5307&client_id=docu#ilPageTocA112).
-  Reporter of security issues will also be named in the release notes.
+  The Reporter of security issues will also be named in the release notes.
 * **Time for Testing or Testcases**: We always need people who contribute testcases and carry them them before new releases.
 Please have a look [here](https://docu.ilias.de/goto_docu_pg_64423_4793.html) (German only).